kcboggs/Code-201-/class-02.md

 sole purpose is to label and store data in memory.
 This data can then be used throughout your program.*

+var quantity;
-var quantity;   is how you declare a variable
+is how you declare a variable
-quantity = 3;   is how you assign a value
+quantity = 3;
+is how you assign a value

 - Data Types
-<!DOCTYPE html>

 <html>
 <head>
 <meta name="viewport" content="width=device-width, initial-scale=1">